-8.5 Other Considerations
+8.4 Other Considerations

-The contents of this subparagraph 8.5 largely fall outside the scope of a geotechnical investigation.
+The contents of this subparagraph 8.4 largely fall outside the scope of a geotechnical investigation and refer to the widespread presence of various types of waste as described briefly in subsections 4.5 and 6.3.4 of this document.
 However, it is given in good faith in an effort to find a solution to the presence of waste in the area.
-Three issues need to be addressed, namely:
+To implement these measures will require inputs from both the local municipal authorities as well as the community of Boegoeberg.